Aligned with the National Board of Medical Examiners format. Authored & peer-reviewed by faculty, clinicians, and clerkship directors.

 Each question is written to resemble the format and topics on the exam, meaning you won’t see any negatively phrased questions, no “all of the following except,” no “A and B”…you know what we mean.
 Most importantly, all questions include selective distractors (incorrect answer choices), which will help you think critically.

-This girl has symptoms consistent with human monocytic ehrlichiosis, a tick-borne infection spread by Amblyomma americanum, or lone star ticks.
+This patient has symptoms consistent with human monocytic ehrlichiosis, a tick-borne infection spread by Amblyomma americanum, or lone star ticks.
 The most commonly responsible organism, Ehrlichia chaffeensis, is a gram-negative, small, obligate intracellular bacterium.
 States with the highest incidence of human monocytic ehrlichiosis in recent years include New Hampshire, Vermont, Rhode Island, Delaware, Virginia, Kentucky, Tennessee, Missouri, Arkansas, Kansas, and Oklahoma.
 Most cases are seen predominantly in May through September, largely because there are higher numbers of lone star ticks during this time.
-Symptoms typically present between 2 and 21 days after the tick bite, although approximately one-fourth of patients have no history of a known tick bite.
-Fever, headache, and myalgias are the most frequently reported symptoms.
-The majority of children develop a rash, and about half develop organomegaly and lymphadenopathy.
-Altered mental status may also be present, and other complaints may include nausea, vomiting, or abdominal pain.
-Laboratory evaluation often reveals leukopenia, thrombocytopenia, hyponatremia, and elevated transaminases, as this girl has.
-During the acute phase of illness, PCR amplification of Ehrlichia chaffeensis is the most sensitive diagnostic method, as antibody titers are often negative.
-However, a comparison of acute and convalescent IgG antibody titers by indirect immunofluorescence assay may be diagnostic if there is a fourfold rise.
+Symptoms… Read More

 Understanding why an answer choice is incorrect is just as important as knowing why one is correct.
 That’s why every Rosh Review question includes detailed explanations for the correct and incorrect answer choices.
 These comprehensive summaries link the most important components of a topic—from risk factors to diagnostics and treatment—giving you the context to build relationships between them.